nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 For systems that log to files, Logstash's [file input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-file.html) can read logs directly from the filesystem.
 This plugin tails log files and supports log rotation.

-This method is recommended for the Linux package of Harmony AP
+This method is recommended for the Linux package of Harmony AP.

 Example configuration for reading logs from a file: